If you’ve got a three-month sabbatical planned, you may already know what you want to do with the time.

 I will always remember the highlights of that trip, and I hope to get back to visit some of the even more off the beaten path destinations of the Silk Road.

-Sadly, Odyssey Overland, the company I traveled with is closed, but Oasis Overland is now running this route.
+Sadly, Odyssey Overland, the company I travelled with is closed, but Oasis Overland is now running this route.

 Overlanding African Safari